 Words have impact, but when words of understanding and truth are mixed with music, their power to motivate is tremendously intensified.
 We need to understand that God does not want us merely to lift our voice because it is something that is required of us, but actually to understand that singing hymns during the song service or as part of the choir is an act of devotion.
 It is not intended by Him merely to be an aesthetic experience.

 Hymn singing gives one a sense of belonging.
-Crusades march to the beat of music; that music helps to bind them together.
+Crusades march to the beat of music, and that music helps to bind them together.
 God intends the same thing to occur here—that there is a sense of belonging because we are joining together in singing praises to God.
 And what is it that we belong to?
 When we understand it is a continuing fellowship, one that we understand is going to continue for all eternity, we might say that a hymn is a mystical poem, full of symbols which gives one a hold on that continuity.

 Ephesians 5:18 And do not be drunk with wine, in which is dissipation, but be filled with the Spirit.

 Now how does one get filled with the Spirit?
-Right in the context it says, “…speaking to one another in songs, hymns, spiritual songs, singing and making melody in your heart to the Lord.”
+Right in the context it says, “…speaking to one another in psalms, hymns, spiritual songs, singing and making melody in your heart to the Lord.”
 To me that is so interesting.

 The Greek philosopher Aristotle is quoted as saying this, “that Music is the most moral of the arts.”
 Do not jump to a conclusion, there, he did not mean that music was the purest of the arts.
 He did not mean it in that sense because he understood very well that there is good music and there is bad music, music that has positive and negative impacts upon people.
 His fellow philosopher, Plato, wrote a fair amount on what he had discovered by observation about the effects of music on people.
 What Aristotle meant was that music has the most profound effect on character of all of the arts.